 - VoLTE

-- System-side ims.apk and overlays are needed.
+- This is not impossible but system-side ims.apk and overlays are needed.

-- I have added the overlays required for IMS to work.
+- I have already included the overlays required for IMS to work.
 However, there is not any signed ims.apk published by me yet, so without building the system image from source yourself, you will not be able to use them even if you acquired a supposedly working ims.apk for your chipset.

 - I am willing to start publishing signed ims.apk if someone can 1) make a working port; 2) test and confirm to me that they work.